Evaluation of Retrieval-Augmented Generation: A Survey: ( )

-\begin{itemize} \item[-] \textbf{Relevance} (\textit{Relevant Documents $\leftrightarrow$ Query}) evaluates how well the retrieved documents match the information needed expressed in the query.
+The EOs are the relevant documents for evaluating the retrieval component depending on the query.
+Then we can construct two pairwise relationships for the retrieval component, which are \textit{Relevant Documents $\leftrightarrow$ Query}, \textit{Relevant Documents $\leftrightarrow$ Documents Candidates}. \begin{itemize} \item[-] \textbf{Relevance} (\textit{Relevant Documents $\leftrightarrow$ Query}) evaluates how well the retrieved documents match the information needed expressed in the query.
 It measures the precision and specificity of the retrieval process. \item[-] \textbf{Accuracy} (\textit{Relevant Documents $\leftrightarrow$ Documents Candidates}) assesses how accurate the retrieved documents are in comparison to a set of candidate documents.
 It is a measure of the system's ability to identify and score relevant documents higher than less relevant or irrelevant ones. \end{itemize}